ravipandeycsvreader/ravipandey_csvreader/README.md

 # ravipandey_csvreader
-The purpose of this project is to upload csv file.
-This project is based on node js &amp; ejs and it uses express js as server.

 The purpose of this project is to upload CSV file.
 This project is based on node js & ejs and I have used express js as server in this project.

 CSV reader reads the csv file and shows its content into tabular form.